streamnative/function-mesh-website/docs/function-mesh-worker/manage-builtin-connectors.md

 Using any of these connectors is as easy as writing a simple connector and running the connector locally or submitting the connector to a Pulsar Functions cluster.

-Pulsar Functions Worker provides `sinks` and `sources` APIs to let the user manage Pulsar IO Connectors, it also provides a built-in connectors feature, with this feature, user do not need to provide the connectors' NAR package file and uses the connector type directly.
-From the Pulsar Functions Worker side, it will load the packages from `connectorsDirectory` (defaults to `./connectors`) and uses the connectors as built-in connectors list.
+Pulsar Functions Worker provides `sinks` and `sources` APIs to let you manage Pulsar IO connectors.
+It provides a feature about Pulsar built-in connectors, which allows you to use a connector type directly without providing the connectors' NAR package file.
+Pulsar Functions Worker loads the packages from `connectorsDirectory` ( by default, it is set to `./connectors`) and uses the connectors as a built-in connector list.

 ## Customize the built-in connectors in Function Mesh Worker Service